 Corbin Jones (University of North Carolina), Associate Director

-Dr. Corbin Jones is an Associate Professor in the Biology Department as well as an Associate Professor of the Carolina Center for Genome Sciences (CCGS).
+Dr. Corbin Jones is a Professor in the Biology Department as well as a Professor of the Carolina Center for Genome Sciences (CCGS).
 The goal of his research is to identify, clone, and characterize the evolution of genes underlying natural adaptations in order to determine the types of genes involved, how many, and what types of genetic changes occurred, and the evolutionary history of these changes.
 His lab aims to develop new methods relevant to the study of evolutionary genomics including theoretical, bioinformatic and statistical approaches.

-Joseph L. Graves Jr. (NC A&T State University)
+Joseph L. Graves Jr. (NC A&T State University), Associate Director

-Dr. Joseph L. Graves Jr. is Professor of Biological Sciences at the Joint School for Nanoscience and Nanoengineering, administered by North Carolina Agricultural and Technical State University and UNC Greensboro.
+Dr. Joseph L. Graves Jr. is a Professor of Biological Sciences at North Carolina Agricultural and State University, and a former associate dean for research at the Joint School for Nanoscience and Nanoengineering, which is jointly administered by NC A&T and UNC Greensboro.
 His current research includes the genomics of adaptation, specifically the response of bacteria to metallic and metallic oxide nanoparticles.
 Additional applications of his research has been to the evolutionary theory of aging, as well as biological and social conceptions of race in humans.
 He has written two books and numerous peer-reviewed articles on these subjects.